Blendify/blender-manual/blender_docs/manual/scene_layout/object/editing/transform/control/proportional_edit.rst

       The difference between regular and Projected (2D) proportional option (right).

 Connected Only
    Rather than using a radius only, the proportional falloff spreads via connected geometry.
-This means that you can proportionally edit the v     ertices in a finger of a hand without affecting the other fingers.
+   This means that you can proportionally edit the vertices in a finger of a hand without affecting the other fingers.
 While the other vertices are physically close (in 3D space), they are far away following the topological edge connections of the mesh.
    The icon will have a gray center when *Connected* is active.
    This mode is only available in *Edit Mode*.